DanielGelfand/Boaty/README.md

 2. Write Deque interface.
 3. Write Deque methods in QQKachoo with plenty of comments.
 ArrayList methods will be used for this lab.
 4. Test all the methods.
-5. Update README.md with anythign notable.
+5. Update README.md with anything notable.